// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Is Cronometer Free really fully featured?

-Mostly yes.
-Free tier includes all macros, micronutrients, recipe builder, custom foods, barcode scanning, biometric tracking, and unlimited logging.
-Gold ($54.95/yr) adds detailed amino acid breakdowns, advanced fasting tools, and custom biometric tracking integrations.
+For nutrient depth, yes — it's the strongest in the category.
+The free tier includes all 6 macros, 84+ micronutrients, a verified USDA-aligned database, recipe builder, custom foods, barcode scanning, biometric tracking, and unlimited logging.
+Gold ($54.95/yr) adds detailed amino acid breakdowns, advanced fasting tools, and custom biometric integrations.
 Most users don't need Gold.
+The trade-off versus PlateLens is speed: Cronometer's manual-only logging is harder to keep up with every day.

 How does MyFitnessPal Free compare?

-MyFitnessPal Free is workable but Cronometer Free has more macro depth and PlateLens Free has more accurate AI logging.
+MyFitnessPal Free is workable, but PlateLens Free is faster to log with day to day (photo, manual, and barcode in one app) and Cronometer Free has more nutrient depth.
 MyFitnessPal's strength is database breadth (largest in category) and barcode coverage.
-Pick based on whether macros, accuracy, or coverage matter most.
+Pick based on whether logging speed, nutrient depth, or raw database size matters most.

 Are free tiers good enough long-term?

-Cronometer Free and PlateLens Free are both genuinely usable long-term.
+PlateLens Free and Cronometer Free are both genuinely usable long-term.
 We've had testers run multi-year tracking on both without upgrading.
 Most users who upgrade do so for specific features they actively use, not because the free tier is insufficient.

 Can I track macros on a budget?

 Yes.
+PlateLens Free covers everyday logging — photo, manual, and barcode — with full macros at no cost.
 Cronometer Free covers all macros and micros at no cost.
-PlateLens Free covers main meals with AI accuracy at no cost.
 FatSecret Free covers basic macros.
 Premium upgrades are convenience features for most users, not necessities.

 References